Shepherd University: George Tyler Moore Center for the Study of the Civil War

 The George Tyler Moore Center for the Study of the Civil War is home to Shepherd University's academic concentrations related to the Civil War and 19th Century America.
 The program requires students to complete specialized courses in addition to the courses already required of all history majors.
 Courses concentrate on various elements of 19th century history such as The American Civil War, 1850–1865; the Reconstruction Era; African American History; Soldiers and Society, 1861–65; and the Old South.
-Students also conduct primary research within the topic area and must intern at one of various historic sites in the region, such as Harpers Ferry National Historic Site.
+Students also conduct primary research within the topic area and must intern at one of various historic sites in the region, such as Harpers Ferry National Historical Park.

-The ongoing research mission at the George Tyler Moore Center for the Study of the Civil War involves the compilation of figures from the soldiers' compiled military service records which will lead to a more definitive number of veterans.
-Ongoing research includes gleaning data from the service records of soldiers serving in all of West Virginia's Union regiments and (Western) Virginia Confederate regiments was compiled in the center's electronic database.
-Once completed, a simple query will be able to provide a very accurate total for both sides including data heretofore unavailable to historians.

-The center is headed by Civil War historian James J. Broomall.

 Bonnie and Bill Stubblefield Institute for Civil Political Communications

 The Bonnie and Bill Stubblefield Institute for Civil Political Communications is a non-partisan collaboration of political science scholars, students, and activists that hosts lectures, debates, and public forums at Shepherd University.
 The Stubblefield Institute’s mission is to “promote greater public awareness of how authentic and factual civil discourse across partisan divides leads to more productive debate and understanding.”

 Since opening its doors in 2019, the Stubblefield Institute leads a variety of student-focused initiatives on Shepherd University’s campus.
 The student-run Shepherd University Civility Club hosts events for students to debate current topics in a civil space.
 “Listen.
 Learn.
 Engage.”
 Is a student programming initiative to assist students in developing the skills and confidence to participate in civil discussion.
 Additionally, the Stubblefield Institute hosts Community Engage Conversations, public forums focusing on local and West Virginia issues.